Journal

 All that writing about the Fediverse made me a bit nostalgic about Sharkey, another microblogging software like Mastodon.
 The UI is to die for and it has so many more options compared to Mastodon.
 It was also really easy to get started.

 Alas, what I truly need right now is a blog.
-I don’t want to worry about innundating my followers timeline with long posts like today’s (unless the signed up for that).
-I’m leaning towards RSS feeds subscription instead of follower count because I don’t have to worry about who is reading and any potential reactions.
-This is about me for me.
-It’s not social media because there are no pretty much no social features.
-The only way to interact with these posts are through a micro.blog account. micro.blog may be a social media but it’s social features are minimal and I don’t use the emojis.
-Thus, this is a blog.
-This is a blog!
+I don’t want to worry about inundating my followers timeline with long posts like today’s (unless the signed up for that).
+I’m leaning towards RSS feed subscriptions for posting and reading instead of following/follower counts because I don’t have to worry about who is reading and any potential reactions.
+This blog is about me for me.
+The only way to interact with these posts are through a micro.blog account and I have not written a statement that invites reader to participate in conversation.
+Thus, this is a blog without social features.
+This is a BLOG first and foremost!
 A blog where I can write what I want.
 Write for myself.
-It’s just so liberating.
+It’s just so liberating and I fucking love that.

 Wednesday, April 15, 2026 • 2 min read